 I love creating music for spaces, old and new, particularly when different artforms combine.
 From 2015-2017 I am the LSO’s composer-in-residence at Khadambi’s House – the stunning fretwork home created by Khadambi Asalache, a poet, civil servant, and son of a Kenyan chief – generously supported by Susie Thomson and the National Trust.

-I’m also a LSO Soundhub composer, which means I hang around at LSO St Luke’s quite a lot, and have produced radio for Resonance FM.
+I’m also a LSO Soundhub composer, which means I hang around at LSO St Luke’s quite a lot, I’ve arranged for the LSO Strings and Gamelan, and have produced radio for Resonance FM.